POS (singer)

 Ordu Philip (born 6 September 1998), known professionally as POS, is a Nigerian singer, songwriter, and performer.
-He gained recognition with a viral TikTok hit single "Wyn", which debuted on the Spotify Viral Top 50 and official Nigeria TurnTable Top 100 songsand Radio chart.
+He gained recognition with a viral TikTok hit single "Wyn", which debuted on the Spotify Viral Top 50 and official Nigeria TurnTable Top 100 songs and Radio chart.

 Early life and education

 Ordu Philip was born and raised in Port Harcourt, Nigeria on 6 September 1998.He attended Gospel International Comprehensive College in Rivers State before furthering to the University of Port Harcourt.

-He started developing interest for music at the age of 7 when he started playing the Piano.
+He started developing interest for music at the age of 7 when he started playing piano.